PlayStation Move: History

 Soon after revealing the motion controller to developers, Sony indicated that it was exploring the possibility of using the motion controller in combination with a standard PlayStation 3 gamepad, such as having the player use "the motion controller as a sword and use DualShock 3 as a shield."
 One combination control scheme was demonstrated in September 2009 at the Tokyo Game Show for Biohazard 5: Alternative Edition, making particular use of the DualShock 3's analog stick.
 Although users found the setup to work well, some found holding a DualShock with one hand to be somewhat awkward.
 At the time Sony was already rumored to be in the design phase of a supplementary controller akin to that of the Nunchuk controller for the Wii Remote.

 In January 2010, Sony announced a revised release target, stating instead that the motion controller would launch in Q3/Q4 of 2010.
 On March 10, Sony revealed the official name and logo at the Game Developers Conference, showcasing the final motion controller design, and unveiling the PlayStation Move navigation controller (then referred to as the PlayStation Move sub-controller), to be launched concurrently with the motion controller.
 The logo is a colored squiggle-like shape, representing a light trail from the sphere of a PlayStation Move motion controller being waved.
-Newly revealed in the final motion controller was the inclusion of an internal magnetometer.